Michael (Mike) Zahorec

 at Florida State University

-I also work at the intersection of these two fields.
-Recently, I have been working in data ethics and ethics of AI technologies.
-I also have multiple active projects in digital humanities.
-Additionally, I use data science techniques to help resolve philosophical issues.
+In more ways than one, I work at the intersection of philosophy and computer science.
+First, as mentioned, I work in Philosophy of AI and AI ethics, and also develop related empirical work in computer science.
+Second, I have multiple active projects in digital humanities.
+Third, I have used data science techniques to help resolve philosophical issues.